- As low as $542/Night

 About the Area

 Located in Beaufort, this vacation home is in a rural area and on the beach.
-Core Creek Bridge and Beaufort Historic Site are local landmarks, and travelers looking to shop may want to visit Arts and Things Gallery and Morehead Plaza Shopping Center.
+Beaufort Historic Site and Fort Macon State Park are local landmarks, and travelers looking to shop may want to visit Arts and Things Gallery and Morehead Plaza Shopping Center.
 Mount Maker Charters and North Carolina Maritime Museum are also worth visiting.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions